Taos, New Mexico: Recreation

 The Carson National Forest and Rio Grande del Norte National Monument provide many opportunities for recreation, such as hiking, skiing, fly fishing, horseback riding, golfing, hot air ballooning, llama trekking, rafting, and mountain biking.
 The South Boundary National Recreation trail, east of town in Carson National Forest, is consistently ranked the best mountain bike trail in New Mexico.

 There are also numerous hot springs along the Rio Grande and in the Taos Mountains.
-Among them a historical site called Stage Coach, which used to double as a brothel during the times of the Old West.
+Ojo Caliente offers locations where visitors can enjoy access to mineral springs as well as massages and other spa treatments.
+Among hot springs in the area is a historical site called Stage Coach, which used to double as a brothel during the times of the Old West.
 Nearby, the Cumbres & Toltec Scenic Railroad provides a ride through the Toltec Gorge and Rocky Mountain passes in an authentic narrow-gauge steam railroad.

 In the winter, many people come to Taos to ski in the mountains.
 Nearby Wheeler Peak, at 13161 ft, is the highest peak in New Mexico.
 The Taos area has four ski areas – Taos Ski Valley, Red River ski area, Sipapu (ski area) and Angel Fire ski area.
 Other winter activities include hot air ballooning, horseback riding, snow-shoeing, cross-country skiing, ski skating, ice skating, ice fishing and snowmobiling.